Lombiq/Orchard-Dojo-Library/Library/Wiki/Recipe.md

 In Orchard Core the format of the recipe file is JSON instad of XML.
 A recipe file contains website configuration information.
 There are three types of recipes:

-- Blog.Recipe, that provides a functional Blog with CMS features.
+- Blog, that provides a functional Blog with CMS features.
+This is a demo recipe with some content to showing the capabilities of Orchard Core.
-- Cms.Recipe, that provides a function set of CMS features.
+- Content Management System, that provides a functional set of CMS features and will enable all the modules from the content management folder called OrchardCore.Modules.Cms.
-- Saas.Recipe, that doesn't enable any content management modules and every enabled module here has no dependency on the content management modules.
+- Software as a Service, that doesn't enable any content management modules and every enabled module here has no dependency on the content management modules.

 Orchard Core introduces a lot of new features when you work with recipe files.